-Accounts payable constitutes your company’s liabilities and is recorded as a current liability in your balance sheet.
+Accounts payable constitute your company’s liabilities and are recorded as a current liability in your balance sheet.
 During balancing, your AP is featured on the right-hand side of your ledger, under ‘liabilities and equity.
 It is a current liability because your business has a short period of 30 to 90 days to pay it off.
 They are also referred to as short-term debts.

 You need to credit the AP with the invoice sum and then debit the purchases column by the same sum to record accounts payable.

 On the other hand, accounts receivable is a current asset and merits its position under the asset column of a balance sheet.
 It constitutes funds coming into your business and can be used as collateral for loans and as stocks in capital markets.

 To record an accounts receivable transaction, debit the AR side by the transaction amount and then credit the income account by the same amount.

 A voucher or a purchase document is the primary document used in accounts payable operations.
 Essentially, this document is a means through which businesses ensure that the commodities purchased are correctly received and payments (by the time they are made) are appropriately authorized.
 It is usually backed up by other documents that substantiate the purchase process.
 These documents include:

 - A receipt acknowledging delivery of goods from the supplier

 Accounts receivable documents are categorized as billing and include proofs of sales made to customers and their details and receipt information.
 Essentially, the billing on your AR has: